 What smaller essentials pack system are you currently using and why do you like it?

-You can purchase the Amphipod Airflow Endurance running pack and receive an Endurance Buzz tribe discount (10% at checkout) at Running Warehouse.
+You can purchase the Amphipod Airflow Endurance running pack at Running Warehouse (Shoes, Packs, Clothes, Lights, and more…plus 2-day free shipping!).

 – Jason Taylor

 Posted on 08 May 2012

 One Response to “Amphipod Airflow Endurance – Trail Running Pack Review”